2018ik/2018ik.github.io/_wiki/vision_of_the_age.markdown

 ## Background

-In every age there is the **vision of that age**, and we need to serve God according to a certain commission, to accomplish the things He wants to get done in that age.
-The vision of an age refers to the overall vision and direction in that particular time.
-The way by which we carry out this commission is through the ministry of the age.
+In every age there is the **vision of that age**, and believers must serve God according to this vision, to accomplish the things He wants to get done in that age.
+This vision refers to the overall vision and direction in that particular time.

-God's word reveals to us that in every age He gives only one vision to man (Acts 26:19, Eph 1:17).
+The Bible reveals that in every age He gives only one vision to man, and that God is not democratic in whom He chooses to receive divine revelation (Acts 26:19, Eph 1:17).
 In the building of god, there is only "one window" - one revelation and one vision through one ministry (Gen 6:13-14, 16).
-This window is the life-giving Spirit, which enables us to see such a vision.
-If we are shown such a vision, we should live according to it (Acts 26:19).
+This window is the life-giving Spirit, which enables God's people to see such a vision.
+The way by this commission is carried out is through the ministry of the age.

 ## One Vision